virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 As it was mentioned above, the success response is distinguished between two values:

- - text displayed at the dashboard after application installation is successfully conducted
+ - text displayed at the dashboard after installation is successfully conducted

 ``` json
 {